citysciencelab/cut-mobilities-of-care-masterportal/doc/languages_en.md

-Part of the config.json you can edit for translation of the menu
+Part of the config.json you can edit for translation of the menu:
+The translation key must be preceded by the following text: translate#.
 ```
 {
     "Portalconfig": {